Large Dutch Bank |Our Journey Towards Agility at Scale

 - Try to introduce new LeSS areas for the other squads after we verified that the first area would work.

-- Try to do output driven planning instead of outcome driven planning.
+- Try to do outcome driven planning instead of output driven planning.
 For example, do not ask the teams to deliver ‘5 Epics’.
 Instead, ask them to find a solution for reducing the time to approve a loan.

 - Try to integrate the code from all the squads into mainline at least 2 times a day for all squads.
 This reduces risks of discovering bugs late in development, or even after delivery.